 CFOs are fortunate to have an increased ability to leverage this type of technology and to move their organizations beyond basic finance and cash flow goals.
 Full automation gives CFOs the power to prevent all of the wasted spend that occurs in approximately 30% of invoices, while introducing best practices that may be missing from their organizations.
 And they do not need to understand the technology itself – they only need to create the vision for its use.

 OpenEnvoy is a pioneer in Future Finance and is the only invoice auditing software that instantly increases cash flow.
-The platform requires no setup from the finance team, no OCR templates, and no supplier onboarding.
+The platform requires no setup from the finance team, no OCR templates, and no vendor onboarding.
 Instead, our customers simply upload their information or allow their ERP systems to do it for them, and then they go about their normal jobs while the software does the rest.
 OpenEnvoy was designed to sync with the customer’s payment systems and ERPs, which also creates a seamless workflow that is truthful and accurate.

 The average $5 billion company has 50 finance employees, and just 10% of those are dedicated to accounts payable (in this example, there are only five people to reconcile all company receipts).
 Imagine the possibilities for a CFO who moves the business beyond basic automation, and into a vision that modernizes and improves the company’s infrastructure.
 It’s a whole new way to approach the role, and a much more impactful way to lead.